REAL PEOPLE. REAL RESULTS.

-While adult acne and juvenile acne involve infections generated by the same bacteria, P. acnes bacteria, skin conditions can be very different, requiring different forms of treatment.
+While adult acne and juvenile acne involve infections generated by the same bacteria, P. acnes bacteria, skin conditions can be very different, requiring different forms of clinical acne treatment.

-There are a number of treatments available at Skin Inspiration Advanced Skin and Laser Clinic Mona Vale for acne, other than antibiotics.
+There are a number of treatments available at Skin Inspiration for acne, other than antibiotics.
 These include PhotoDynamic Therapy (PDT), Microdermabrasion, Peels, Light Emitting Diode(LED), and quality cosmeceutical homecare products.
 After a consultation with our qualified aestheticians, a combination of treatments to get to the cause of acne infection and inflammation may be suggested.

 Tips to Reduce Acne